 Synod meets twice a year in the Spring and Autumn.
 We are meeting next on Saturday 27 April 2019 hosted by the Middlesbrough and Eston Circuit.
-More information will be available soon.
+More information is available here.

 What is Synod?